danrevah/segal-decorators/README.md

 ### Once

-Function will be called exactly once.
+Called exactly once.
 Repeated calls will have no effect, returning the value from the first call.

 ##### Declaration